Ecwid/ecwid-api-docs/includes/_payment_api.md

 // Get payload from the POST and process it
 $ecwid_payload = $_POST['data'];
-$client_secret = "payment-app-secret-key"; // this is a dummy value.
-Please place your app secret key here
+$client_secret = "payment-app-secret-key"; // This is a dummy value.
+Place your client_secret key here.
+You received it from Ecwid team in email when registering the app

 // The resulting JSON array will be in $result variable
 $result = getEcwidPayload($client_secret, $ecwid_payload);